DerkKooi/fdm/README.md

 - Numpy
 - Scipy
 - Cython
-- Optional: pyscf, HORTON 2 gbasis and iodata (for using the pyscf_horton submodule)
+- Optional: pyscf, HORTON 3 gbasis (for using the pyscf_horton submodule)
 - Optional: numba (for using the numba submodule)

 ## Setup:

-If required, install HORTON 2 gbasis and iodata via conda:
+If required, install pyscf via conda:
-- conda install -c theochem gbasis iodata libint=2.0.3

-Install pyscf via conda:
 - conda install -c pyscf pyscf

+If required, install horton gbasis via the instructions at https://github.com/theochem/gbasis .

 If required, get numba via pip or conda.